Mercedes-Benz E-Class: Fifth generation (W213; 2016)

 The fifth generation E-Class was unveiled at the 2016 North American International Auto Show.
-The next generation E-Class has design cues from the larger W222 S-Class and the smaller W205 C-Class.
+This generation E-Class has design cues from the larger W222 S-Class and the smaller W205 C-Class.
 While the W212 E-Class has tighter surface and harder edges, the new model is curvier and more flowing.

-Engine options for the W213 E-Class saw a major update, thanks to the switch to inline-6 cylinder engines from the previous V6 engines, along with a new generation of four-cylinder diesel engines, codenamed OM654, and existing four-cylinder petrol engines.
+Engine options for the W213 E-Class saw a major update, thanks to the switch to inline six-cylinder engines from the previous V6 engines, along with a new generation of four-cylinder diesel engines, codenamed OM654, and existing four-cylinder petrol engines.

-The W213 E-Class is the second most technologically advanced Mercedes after the new S-Class.
+The W213 E-Class is the second-most technologically advanced Mercedes after the new S-Class.
 The E-Class received the latest in autonomous driving technology for use at highway speeds, capable of piloting itself up to speeds of 130 mph for up to 2 minutes.
-The system uses a complex array of motion sensors, radars and cameras to scan the road ahead, and requires the driver's hands to be placed on the wheel at all times.
-This feature was also available on the 4th generation Mercedes-AMG E 63 model.
+The system uses a complex array of motion sensors, radars, and cameras to scan the road ahead, and requires the driver's hands to be placed on the wheel at all times.
+This feature was also available on the fourth-generation Mercedes-AMG E 63 model.

 In 2020, Mercedes-Benz introduced a facelift to the W213.

+Sixth generation (W214; 2023)

+The sixth generation E-Class debuted on April 25, 2023.
+Body styles include the saloon and estate (wagon), while coupés and convertibles were discontinued.
+As part of a consolidation of model ranges, executive coupés and convertibles will slot between the E-Class and C-Class in size under the new CLE nameplate.